randoop/randoop/README.md

 (TODO: by tomorrow night, fix script so that it properly defaults to both experiment, and verify that the time limits are set according to the data we've already successfully gathered)

 This will run both Randoop and DigDog (so far, just the orienteering feature that has been implemented) over the Chart defects4j project.
 It will run 10 trials of each tool with varying time limits (currently ranging from 50 to 250 seconds).
 During each run, the coverage metrics are recorded and stored in files in the `experiments/` directory.
-This data is also used by the script to create graphs, which will be generated in the `experiments/` directory, named `Branch Coverage Percentage.png` and `Line Coverage Percentage.png`.
+This data is also used by the script to create graphs, which will be generated in the `experiments/plots/` directory, named `Branch Coverage Percentage.png` and `Line Coverage Percentage.png`.
 Please note that running this script will take a long time.
+In order for the plots to be generated successfully you may need to install matplotlib and numpy for python, this can be done by calling `pip install matplotlib` and `pip install numpy`.

 TODO: more correctly/completely describe the graph/csv output here